Glevelll/Postgres/README.md

 Generation from numbers and letters of the Latin alphabet, uppercase and lowercase (62 characters).
 The code will contain 5 characters.

-Step 3: Creating a trigger to check the student's TIN.
+3: Creating a trigger to check the student's TIN.

 4: Creating a trigger to check the student's SNILS.